peacheym/music-theory-visualizer/README.md

 # Vis Project

-Term project for CSCI 6406 (Visualization) in the Winter 2022 semester.
+Term project for CSCI 6406 in Winter 2022

 ## Seminar Paper